 Organizations employ incident response tools to execute a program that standardizes response efforts across the entire organization and relevant parties.
 Some organizations follow the military-derived OODA loop for incident response, which involves observing, orienting, deciding, and acting (OODA) during security incidents.

 Incident response tools can help automate and streamline certain incident response functions within the loop to reduce system errors and detection times.
-Incident response tools provide visibility and control, including information related to abnormal behavior that requires further investigation, and initiate direct response efforts to minimize security risks.
+They provide visibility and control, including information related to abnormal behavior that requires further investigation, and initiate direct response efforts to minimize security risks.

 With the growing number and severity of cyber threats and the growing complexity of IT environments, organizations must re-energize their incident response and recovery processes.

-Zero-day vulnerabilities are increasing yearly, and threats are becoming more sophisticated, many executed by organized crime groups and state-sponsored threat actors.
+Zero-day vulnerabilities increase yearly, and threats become more sophisticated.
+Many are executed by organized crime groups and state-sponsored threat actors.
 The attack surface is increasing with the proliferation of cloud environments and the growing problem of insecure configurations.

-A robust incident response plan helps align the organization around effective response and recovery for cyberattacks.
+A robust incident response plan helps align the organization around effective cyberattack response and recovery.
 With proper planning and a designated incident response team, employees know who makes decisions and how to prioritize actions.
-Having a clear, well-documented plan for handling information security incidents can help your team take action quickly and effectively.
+A clear, well-documented plan for handling information security incidents can help your team take action quickly and effectively.

 An incident response plan can help an organization:

-• Identify incident response leaders to guide response activities.
+- Identify incident response leaders to follow response activities.

-• Enable process owners to quickly determine the appropriate course of action when an incident occurs.
+- Enable process owners to determine the appropriate action when an incident occurs.

-• Ensure those application security efforts are coordinated with incident responders.
+- Make sure that the application security efforts are coordinated with the incident responders.

-Incident response plans are not only crucial for cybersecurity efforts – they can also have a compliance impact.
+Incident response plans are crucial for cybersecurity efforts and can also impact compliance.
 Some compliance standards specifically require incident response plans.
 These include NIST Special Publication 800-53, NIST Cybersecurity Framework (CSF), NIST 800-61, and the CIS 18 Critical Security Controls (CSCs).

 SIEM